xppazarr/SalesNotifier/README.md

 # SalesNotifier

-A Fabric mod for Minecraft 1.21.11 that sends Discord webhook notifications when Black Market restocks or Merchant replenishes items.
+A Fabric mod for Minecraft 1.21.11 that sends Discord webhook notifications when Black Market restocks/Merchant renews/Bosses and allows you to remotely buy merchant npcs that got restocked all from discord only.

 You don't need to join any server to use it, idk why kids are gatekeeping this shit lol just set up for your own webhook.